shilad/cartograph/README.md

 git clone https://github.com/shilad/cartograph
 cd cartograph/
 ```
-#Getting your data set up
+# Getting your data set up
 As long as your data is in the proper format, the pipeline should be able to handle it just fine.
 Unfortunately, it's a pretty specific format, so be careful.

+## Example data

+If you'd like an example dataset, you can download data from [Simple English Wikipedia](https://simple.wikipedia.org/wiki/Main_Page) at https://drive.google.com/drive/u/0/folders/0BzlDGhkHWrbfMXFZMnRiM05lSkk
+Unzip this directory and place it in the cloned directory in data/ext/user/.
+As an example, after this, the file `data/ext/user/simple/ids.tsv` should exist.
+You can then use the connfig in `conf/simple.txt`.

+If you'd like to create your own dataset, read on...

 ## Data format